tomasjurkovic/pw-practice-app/README.md

 This is modified and more lightweight version of original application to practice UI Automation with Playwright.

 The original repo is here: https://github.com/akveo/ngx-admin

+I will use it for testing purposes and learning playwright